Clone the repository

 Can you check if there are any design rule violations in my Arduino shield project?

-The server can be configured using environment variables or a .env
+Configure the server using environment variables or a .env

 file: